abdulaleem21/Docs/zoho/MFA.md

 ### Dear customer,

 ### <p align="center">Warm Greetings of the day.
 We at Zuko are introducing a major change to improve the security of your accounts.
-Zuko now supports Yubikey-based-Multi Factor Authentication to log in to your accounts.
+Zuko now supports Yubikey-based-Multi Factor Authentication to log in to your accounts.</p>

 #### What is Multi Factor Authentication (MFA)?